 Or, why not do like we did, take a self-service blue Deco Bike?
 To get your bike just pay for it with your card.
 If you don’t see any bikes available outside your hotel, go and look for more bike holders in the most crowded areas.

 So now we have the bikes, let’s go cycling!
 But first some words about Miami Beach.

 Miami South Beach, a beach hut

-Miami Beach Bike Route on the Map
+Miami Beach Bike Map

 There are houses with rounded corners, sharp corners, corner windows, flat roofs, vertical columns and they all come in all ice-cream colors.
 And most of the houses have only three floors.